Apprenticeship and Professional Training Contract

 An apprenticeship is a work-study program that combines the acquisition of practical skills and expertise at a workplace with academic and practical instruction provided at the university.

-Young people aged 16 to 30, unless an exception applies: individuals recognized as workers with disabilities; those pursuing higher education through an apprenticeship (with a break of less than one year); those planning to start or take over a business; those whose previous apprenticeship contract has been terminated; and elite athletes.
+Young people aged 16 to 30, unless an exception applies: individuals recognized as workers with disabilities; those pursuing higher-level studies through an apprenticeship (with a break of less than one year); those planning to start or take over a business; those whose previous apprenticeship contract has been terminated; and elite athletes.

 Benefits for the apprentice:

 • An apprentice is not like other students.
-They retain their status as an employee, so the time spent at the university is paid as working hours.
+He or she retains employee status, and the time spent at the university is therefore paid as working time.

 • An apprenticeship allows you to earn a diploma while working

-• The lengthy duration of the internship (nearly 9 months) allows you to enhance your resume with real-world professional experience.
+• The length of the internship (nearly 9 months) allows you to enhance your resume with real-world professional experience.

 • Enjoy the same rights at work as other employees (vacation, bonuses, etc.)

-• An apprentice’s wages are not taxable, up to the minimum wage, even if the apprentice is included in their parents’ tax household
+• An apprentice’s wages are not taxable, up to the minimum wage, even if the apprentice is included in the parents’ tax household.

 The Professional Training Contract